-(a) As at December 31, 2021, included in other receivables, amount of approximately CAD2,001,000 (net of allowance of approximately CAD143,000) (2020: CAD1,999,000 (net of allowance of approximately CAD145,000)) represented the amount due form Renergy Petroleum (Canada) Co., Ltd., which Mr. Kwok Ping Sun and Nobao Energy Holding (China) Company Limited\ 挪寶能源控股(中國)有限公司 ("Nobao Energy (China)"), a company under the control of Mr. Sun, has conditionally acquired Changjiang's interest in.
-The amount is unsecured, interest-free and repayment on demand.
+- (a) As at December 31, 2022, included in other receivables, amount of approximately CAD2,692,000 (net of allowance of approximately CAD64,000) (2021: CAD2,001,000 (net of allowance of approximately CAD143,000) represented the amount due form Renergy Petroleum (Canada) Co., Ltd., which Mr. Kwok Ping Sun and Nobao Energy Holding (China) Company Limited 挪寶能源控股(中國)有限公司 ("Nobao Energy (China)"), a company under the control of Mr. Sun, has conditionally acquired Changjiang Investment Group Co., Ltd.'s interest in.
+The amount is unsecured, interest-free and expect to be settle in October 2023. - (b) The Group measures the loss allowance for other receivables at an amount equal to 12-month ECL.
+The Group recognised 12-month ECL for other receivables based on the internal credit rating of receivables as follows: